mootoday/www-mootoday-com/src/content/blog/svelte-kit-prisma-a-match-made-in-digital-heaven/index.md

 ---
-title: "SvelteKit & Prisma - A match made in digital heaven"
+title: 'SvelteKit & Prisma - A match made in digital heaven'
-summary: "At some point,  your SvelteKit app needs to persist data.
-Learn how to use Prisma to achieve exactly that."
+summary: 'At some point,  your SvelteKit app needs to persist data.
+Learn how to use Prisma to achieve exactly that.'
 createdAt: 2021-08-03T03:06:14.591Z
 featured: true
 ---